RifahAKhan/Foodies-App/README.md

 2. A grid view is created to display numerous foods.
 3. The card view is also used to display multiple sub-items within the main foods.
 4. The recycler view is also used to display multiple sub-items within the main foods.

+## Concepts learnt:
+1. Implementation of Recycler View
+2. Implementation of Grid Layout with CardView, ImageView and OnClickListener
+3. Creating JSON file
+4. Backgroung Thread
+5. Fetching the data from JSON and JSON parsing
+6. Populating data